 In a recent eye opening client interview, a 28 year old expressed disappointment in her career progress.
 Her tone was heartbreaking actually.
 So with 30 yrs remaining in her career, she had concluded that she wasn't going to reach her goal of network morning show host because she hadn't advanced up market as fast as her friends from j-school.

-In order to leverage OUR strengths we first need to stop comparing ourselves to others and the unrealistic expectations created by agents, ego, and fame, all of which is exacerbated by social media.
-By leveraging your strengths and not to continue to focus on your perceived weaknesses as compared to other’s social media, you'll reach higher and farther in a long fruitful (and timeless) career.
+In order to leverage OUR strengths we first need to stop comparing ourselves to others and the unrealistic expectations created by agents and ego, all of which is exacerbated by social media.
+By leveraging your strengths and not focusing on your perceived weaknesses compared to other’s social media, you'll reach higher and farther in a long fruitful (and timeless) career.